bokulich-lab/q2-fondue/tutorial/tutorial.md

 - `--p-user-id` is a valid Zotero user ID.
 If `--p-library-type` is 'user' it can be retrieved from section 'your user_id for use in API calls' in https://www.zotero.org/settings/keys.
 If `--p-library-type` is 'group' it can be obtained by hovering over group name in https://www.zotero.org/groups/.
 - `--p-api-key` is a valid Zotero API user key created at https://www.zotero.org/settings/keys/new (checking "Allow library access" and for 'group' library "Read/Write" permissions).
 - `--p-collection-name` is the name of the collection to be scraped.
-- `--o-run-ids` is the output artifact containing the scraped run IDs and associated DOI/ISBN names.
+- `--o-run-ids` is the output artifact containing the scraped run IDs and associated DOI names.
-- `--o-bioproject-ids` is the output artifact containing the scraped BioProject IDs and associated DOI/ISBN names.
+- `--o-bioproject-ids` is the output artifact containing the scraped BioProject IDs and associated DOI names.

 To investigate which run and BioProject IDs were scraped from your collection, you can check out the respective output artifacts with the commands:
 ```shell